petersenpeter/CellExplorer/docs/tutorials/export-figure.md

 Be aware that saving pdf files, is substantial slower than saving png files, but the figures will be saved with vector graphics.

 ## Exporting remaining figures
-Any other figures produced by the Cell Explorer can be saved in similar fashion using the File menu options `Save As` or `Export Setup...`.
+Any other figures produced by the Cell Explorer can be saved using the File menu options `Save As` or `Export Setup...`.